AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 **Please note**

-The issue will be permanently fixed in the scope of August security-only patch releases:
+This issue will be permanently fixed in the scope of August security-only patch releases:
 2.4.7-p2, 2.4.6-p7, 2.4.5-p9, 2.4.4-p10

 ## Related Reading